premboyapati/Test-Case-Migrator-Plus/README.md

  * VS 2019.
 ***

-# Story behind bringing this code from Codeplex to GitHub:
+# Story behind bringing this code from Codeplex to GitHub
 QA team in my company always uses Test case migrator tool to import test cases from Excel.
 There was no issue of using TCM import tool when my company using TFS 2010/2012.

-TCM import tool suddenly "stopped" when my company recently moved to TFS 2017 and then moved Azure Devops.
+TCM import tool suddenly **stopped** running when my company recently moved to TFS 2017 and then moved Azure Devops.
 QA team was trying to resolve the issue themselves, talking to people in differen Microsoft/other forums.
 They spent months but no luck.
 And also they were waiting for Microosft release new version which works with TFS 2017+

 As a last hope they came to me asking help to upgrade this TCM import tool to make it work with Azure DEVOps.